 For many families, going to see a movie is an entertaining way to spend time together.
 But for kids on the autism spectrum, the traditional movie experience can be overwhelming due to loud noises and the dark environment.
 For many families with kids on the spectrum, going to a movie theater together is simply not an option.
 Luckily, forward thinking theater chains have begun to offer sensory-friendly showings, allowing for even more guests, far more income, and providing a safe place for these families to take their children.

-What we find disturbing is that, as the largest movie chain in American, Regent Entertainment can also you refuse to make the parents and children that are not able to take part in a traditional movie experience feel welcome.
-By refusing to acknowledging and welcoming them, you are not only being dismissive, you are missing out on what could create an enormous, new revenue stream.
+Movie chains have the power to make the parents and children that are not able to take part in a traditional movie experience feel welcome.
+By refusing to acknowledge and welcoming them, theaters are not only being dismissive, they are missing out on what could create an enormous, new revenue stream.
 Creating a family friendly environment is simple and low-cost, and will go a long way in making people on the spectrum feel less stigmatized.
-Instead, guests at Regal Entertainment theaters feel they are not welcome to come see a show if their child is on the spectrum.

 There are so many families with children on the spectrum who would love to become your regular customers.
 Please follow the lead of other major theater chains and help make families with children on the spectrum feel welcome in your theaters by providing them with sensory-friendly screenings.